engineerbaz/DevOps-08-TrainingCourse/README.md

 # DevOps-08-TrainingCourse

-This repository is Repo for Batch 08 of DevOps Course with Sherdil IT Academy
+This repository is Repo for Batch 08 of DevOps Course with Sherdil IT Academy.

 - Linux
 - Git